Fab-in-a-Box Stamps: Exploration – SCOPES-DF

 Career Connections:

 Graphic Design: Graphic designers use CAD software to create visually appealing and precise designs.
-The skills learned in this lesson can be applied to various projects, from branding and logo creation to print and digital media, enhancing their ability to produce professional-quality work.
+The skills learned in this lesson can be applied to various projects, from branding and logo creation to print and digital media, enhancing the ability to produce professional-quality work.

 Product Design: Product designers often use CAD software to develop and prototype new products.
 Understanding the laser cutting process allows them to create detailed models and components, facilitating the transition from concept to physical product.
 This experience is invaluable for designing innovative and functional items.